ZeeZide/5GUIs/Sources/5GUIs/README.md

 The state of a main window is represented in that `WindowState` ObservableObject.
 It is the main driver.
-This hooks into `FileDetectionState`, which is actually more like an `Operation` object.
+This hooks into `BundleFeatureDetectionOperation`.
+Some states are dupe.
 TBF.
-Some states are dupe.

 The `Model` directory contains a wild mixture of actual models, and what one might call a ViewModel.